tamarit/reverCSP/README.md

     $ docker run --name csp -it -v $PWD/examples:/reverCSP/examples -v $PWD/output:/reverCSP/output --rm revercsp

-Once inside the container the usage as described in [Usage](#usage).
+Once inside the container the usage is as it is described in [Usage](#usage).
 The on-host examples folder can be used to modify or add new examples, while the on-host output folder will contain the tracks produced inside the container.

 Usage
 =====